Twintop/TwintopInsanityBar/README.md

 - Adjustable width and height for primary and secondary resource bars
 - Pixel-precise positioning with horizontal and vertical offsets
-- Drag-and-drop repositioning
+- Anchor bars to other bars for automatic relative positioning, or position each bar independently
+- Position bars via Edit Mode or classic X/Y offset settings

 ### Colors

 - Separate color settings for bar fill, border, and background
 - Per-threshold colors: under resource threshold, over resource threshold, unusable, out of range
-- State-based bar colors that change based on active buffs or procs
+- State-based bar colors that change based on active buffs or procs, each individually toggleable
 - Individual node coloring for secondary resources
+- Global color settings that apply across all specializations (e.g., Health Bar colors)

 ### Textures and Fonts